EMPLOYMENT LAW

 Unpaid Overtime

-The Fair Labor Standards Act (FLSA) is a federal law which requires that most employees who work more than 40 hours in a week receive overtime pay.
+The Fair Labor Standards Act (FLSA) is a federal law which requires most employees who work more than 40 hours in a week to receive overtime pay.
 This law is often ignored or misapplied by employers.
 Employees often fail to receive payment of overtime wages to which they are legally entitled.
-Common misconceptions are that all salaried employees, licensed professionals, and independent contractors are not entitled to overtime.
-While these assumptions are sometimes true, they often are not and the worker is unlawfully denied earned wages.
-Our qualified overtime attorneys help you recover these amounts when they are in fact owed.

 Employment Discrimination

-Many states, such as Texas, are “employment at-will” states.
-This generally means that an employer can terminate an employee at any time for any lawful reason.
-This does not mean that an employer can terminate an employee for any reason.
-A variety of state and federal laws protect employees from discrimination in the workplace.
-For example, Title VII of the Civil Rights Act of 1964 (Title VII).
+Take Title VII of the Civil Rights Act of 1964 as an example.
 This law makes it illegal to discriminate against someone on the basis of race, color, religion, sex, or national origin.
-Discrimination involves treating someone (an applicant or employee) unfavorably because he/she is of a certain race, color, religion, sex, or national origin.
+Discrimination involves treating someone (an applicant or employee) unfavorably because they are of a certain race, color, religion, sex, or national origin.
 This law forbids discrimination when it comes to any aspect of employment.
 This includes hiring, firing, pay, job assignments, promotions, layoff, training, fringe benefits, and any other term or condition of employment.

 Whistleblower